-Generally, each session begins with 15–20 minutes of internet videos introducing the topic while generating questions and talking points for discussion.
+Generally, each session begins with 15–20 minutes of Internet videos introducing the topic while generating questions and talking points for discussion.
 The topic for each session is emailed a few days in advance of that meeting so participants can familiarize themselves with the topic.
-Visit the website with past and current subject handouts and schedules.

 Focus: The reading and discussion of historical novels and nonfiction.